US fears Russia planning 'false flag' operation in Ukraine | DW | 14.01.2022

 Psaki said that, according to US intelligence, Russian operatives were already in position and that Moscow started conducting a social media disinformation campaign.

-The aim is to frame Kyiv as the aggressor to justify a Russian invasion of Ukraine, the press secretary explained.
+The aim is to frame Kyiv as the aggressor to justify a Russian invasion of Ukraine, the press secretary added.

 Kremlin spokesperson Dmitry Peskov dismissed the reports, saying they were based on "unfounded" information, TASS news agency reported.
 Moscow has denied accusations it intends to invade Ukraine.